wert2all/smpl-translate/README.md

-# SmplTranslate
+# SmpliVerba

-SmplTranslate is a minimalist translation application built with [Angular](https://angular.dev/).
+SimpliVerba is a minimalist translation application built with [Angular](https://angular.dev/).
 The goal of this project is to provide a simple, fast, and intuitive interface for translating text.
 It features a clean, uncluttered UI and supports keyboard shortcuts for a more efficient workflow.
 The application is designed to be straightforward, focusing on the core functionality of translation without unnecessary distractions.

 ## Features